Moving to Westerhall Point, Grenada

 We asked people in Westerhall Point if they could share any humorous cultural blunders they commited.
 For new expats, keep in mind that these incidents are an inevitable part of expat life.
 Learning to laugh about them is the key!:

 "In Westerhall Point, it's important to respect the local customs and traditions.
 Avoid wearing revealing clothing, especially in religious or formal settings, as it is considered disrespectful.
 Public displays of affection are generally frowned upon, so try to keep affectionate gestures private.
 It's also considered rude to point with your index finger, instead use your whole hand to gesture.
 When greeting someone, a firm handshake is the norm, and it's polite to say "good morning," "good afternoon," or "good evening" before starting a conversation.
 Avoid discussing sensitive topics such as politics and religion unless you are very familiar with the person you are talking to.
 It's also considered impolite to refuse an invitation to someone's home, and if you are invited, it's customary to bring a small gift.
 Always ask permission before taking photographs of people, as it's considered disrespectful to do so without consent.
-Lastly, remember to respect the local environment and wildlife, and avoid littering or damaging natural habitats," remarked one expat in Westerhall Point, Grenada.
+Lastly, remember to respect the local environment and wildlife, and avoid littering or damaging natural habitats," remarked one expat who made the move to Westerhall Point.

 About the Author